KrishalDhungana/WLU-Student-Database/README.md

 - Designed a fully functional/normalized student database in MySQL and inserted realistic student data
 - Created numerous test cases with nested queries and joins to verify the functionality and interconnectedness of the database's relations
-- Constructed a relational model in Miro to visualize the connections between all 11 relations within the database
+- Constructed a relational model in Miro to visualize the connections between all 11 relations within the database: https://miro.com/app/board/uXjVNVfUIwM=/